 \subsubsection{Hypotheses}

-We anticipate that our PARC planner always reaches the goal safely.
-We also anticipate faster computation time of our reachability analysis versus the other two approaches, but note that FaSTrack does not need to recompute the reachable set for every obstacle.
-Since FaSTrack provides formal proof of safety, we anticipate it has no crashes.
-However, since it treats the planner and tracker as adversarial, we expect it to struggle to reach the goal.
-On the other hand, since CLBFs specifically balance safety and liveness, we expect it to reach the goal more often than FaSTrack but at the expense of crashing due to the high chance of learning an incorrect representation of safety when forced to operate near obstacles.
+We anticipated that our PARC planner would always reach the goal safely.
+We also anticipated faster computation time in our reachability analysis compared to the other two approaches, although FaSTrack does not need to recompute the reachable set for every obstacle.
+Since FaSTrack provides a formal proof of safety, we anticipate it would have no crashes.
+However, since it treats the planner and tracker as adversarial, we expected it to struggle to reach the goal.
+On the other hand, since CLBFs specifically balance safety and liveness, we expected it to reach the goal more often than FaSTrack but at the expense of crashing due to the high chance of learning an incorrect representation of safety when forced to operate near obstacles.